God Save the King (God Save the Queen, etc.)

 Julian adds that the text found in Harmonia Anglicana, the earliest verifiable version (undated but thought to be from 1743 or 1744) 'is headed 'For two voices,' the air differs slightly from the modern version, and the words consist of two stanzas only."
 This was quickly adapted the the "Great GEORGE" version described above, in a score by Arne (Julian, p.
 438).
 Many other modifications and parodies followed.

 The phrase "God Save the King" is officially listed as Biblical (1 Sam.
 10:24, 1 Kings 1:25, 34, 39, 2 Kings 11:12, 2 Ch.
 23:11, etc.).
-One has to note that this is an inaccurate translation in the King James version, leading to the speculation that the acclamation actually predates the KJV (the navy may have used it around 1545).
+One has to note that this is an inaccurate translation in the King James version, leading to the speculation that the acclamation actually predates the KJV (the navy may have used it around 1545, and the Agincourt Carol, which is more than a century older than that, has a line "Now gracious God he save oure kynge").
 The Hebrew phrase correctly translates as "let the King live," and so is rendered "Long live the King" in almost all modern Bible translations. - RBW

 Go to the Ballad Search form